Search Railroad Sites For:

 Our power running around our train.

-The train by the Metamora Lock.
+I took pictures of our train by the Metamora Lock.

-The engine with the Grist Mill behind it.
+The engine with the grist mill behind it.

-The waterfall next to the Metamora Lock.
+There is a waterfall next to the Metamora Lock.

 Here is the train, the Metamora Lock and waterfall.